 His friends tried to shush him, but Evelyn just smiled.
-“Well, no, perhaps not darling, but my father got his start in software.
-Maybe you will have what it takes as well.”
+“No, perhaps not, darling, but my father got his start in software.
+Maybe you’ll have what it takes as well.”

 “Can I get you a drink, Evelyn?” asked Maglalang suddenly, clearly receiving a cue from his social media peanut gallery.
-“The bar is right over there.”
+“The bar’s right over there.”

 “That would be wonderful, Maglalang,” said Evelyn, offering him her arm.
 “Please lead the way.”

-The brash teenager gulped, but gamely took Evelyn’s arm, and then jerked away as though burned by the hydro-lipo-phobic material of her gown.
+The brash teenager gulped, but gamely took Evelyn’s arm, then jerked it away as though burned by her gown’s hydrolipophobic material, specially designed to repel stains.

-“Nevermind then, we can just walk together,” said Evelyn, as she and the gawky younger threaded through the crowd.
+“Nevermind then, we can just walk together,” said Evelyn, as she and the gawky youngster threaded through the crowd.

 Her own father would have approved of this scholarship program.
-He had struggled between his conflicting desires to help the poor directly, or push innovation forward so that world economies would flourish and the poor would have opportunities to help themselves.
+He’d struggled between his conflicting desires to help the poor directly, or to push innovation forward so that world economies could flourish and the poor could have the opportunity to help themselves.
 Here the dilemma was solved nicely in one fell swoop.

-They reached the bar and Maglalang shyly turned to Evelyn, “What do you drink?”
+When they reached the bar, Maglalang turned to Evelyn, glancing at her shyly.
+“What do you drink?”

-“Ask the man for a dry martini, thank you, dear,” said Evelyn.
+“Ask for a dry martini, thank you, dear,” said Evelyn.

 “Are you making many new friends, dear?” asked Evelyn.

 The bartender handed the drink to Maglalang, who carefully took it by the stem and relayed it to Evelyn.
 It all seemed perfectly harmless.
-She had no idea why her assistant would be whispering warnings in her ear.
+She had no idea why her assistant was whispering warnings in her ear.

 “Yeah, I have some new friends now,” said Maglalang, watching Evelyn carefully as she took a sip of the drink.
-“But it’s my OLD friends that got a message for you, bitch.
-You going down!
-All you motherfucking plutocrats is going DOWN, bitches!”
+“But it’s my OLD friends that have a message for you, bitch.
+You’re going down!
+All of you motherfucking plutocrats are going DOWN!”
 The young man was shouting and waving his arms, and Evelyn was so shocked that she nearly dropped her drink.

 “My god, Matheson,” exclaimed Evelyn, utterly shocked.
-“That is a bit much, isn’t it?
+“That’s a bit much, isn’t it?
 Must you make such a scene?”
 But before he could answer, the entire world changed before her eyes.
-Matheson’s face transformed into a Guy Fawkes mask.
+Matheson’s face transformed into a white mask with a broad grin flanked by a black handlebar mustache, and a pointy black beard.
 Her assistant’s voice faded away and a computerized voice buzzed in her ears.

 “Enjoy your drink, Evelyn?” asked the voice.
 “I’m so glad you did.
-Let us introduces ourselves.
+Let’s introduces ourselves.
 We are legion.”

-That was the last thing she heard before the world went dark and Evelyn descended into madness.
+That was the last thing Evelyn heard before the world went dark and she descended into madness.